Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 |Nervous System Disorders||13||2||18||3|

-Foreign labeling describes that dermal allergic reactions may occur with Flector PATCH treatment.
+Foreign labeling describes that dermal allergic reactions may occur with Flector treatment.
 Additionally, the treated area may become irritated or develop itching, erythema, edema, vesicles, or abnormal sensation.

 See Table 2 for clinically significant drug interactions with diclofenac.